Skip to content

 When FraiseQL compiles your schema, it:

-1. Parses each Elo expression
+1. Parses each Elo expression and validates the syntax

 2. Type-checks against the scalar’s base type

-3. Validates that all functions are valid
+3. Validates that all functions referenced are implemented in the evaluator

-4. Optimizes the expression for target languages
+4. Stores the expression in schema.compiled.json for runtime use

 Error: “Unknown function ‘validate‘“